Pan Seared Salmon

 Ingredients needed

 • Salmon.
-Use skin-on salmon fillets, as the skin crisps up nicely once it touches the hot pan.
-It creates an additional layer of flavor and texture.
+Use skin-on salmon fillets, as the skin crisps up nicely once it touches the hot pan, creating an additional layer of flavor and texture.
+Frozen fillets will work, but they’ll need to be thawed overnight in the fridge.

 • Butter.
 It gives the seared fish a rich flavor and creates the most amazing golden crust.

 • Olive oil.
 Adding a small amount of oil to the pan will help prevent the butter from burning.
-If you don’t like cooking with butter, feel free to use olive oil only.
+If you don’t like cooking with butter, use only oil.

 How to pan sear salmon